Education-Numerique/authoring.js/README.md

 Contains the *generic* lxxl library: the one that defines the data model and that is used when producing standalone activities, which provides APIs to display and manipulate activities.

 Modifying it means you impact consumers.
-You should think twice about it before doing that... but this is there the model is defined.
+You should think twice about it before doing that... but the model is defined there.

 The src/assets/common folder